‘General Hospital’ Spoilers: Weekly Preview Teases Assault By Jason, Jax’s Return, & Robert Interrupting Finn

-This week should be a wild one in Port Charles according to the latest General Hospital spoilers.
-A new sneak peek video clip was just released by the network and fans have a lot to look forward to with a fun return, an intense Dawn of Day situation, and more awkward moments involving Robert, Anna, and Finn.
+This week should be a wild one in Port Charles, according to the latest General Hospital spoilers.
+A new sneak peek video clip was just released by the network, and fans have a lot to look forward to with a fun return, an intense Dawn of Day situation, and more awkward moments involving Robert, Anna, and Finn.

 The preview shared via Twitter shows the return of Jasper “Jax” Jacks, again played by Ingo Rademacher.
 General Hospital spoilers have shared that Jax will return to Port Charles this week and his presence will definitely shake things up.

-While Jax is returning primarily to support Josslyn, he will be shaking things up with Sonny and others in town too.
+While Jax is returning primarily to support Josslyn, he will be shaking things up with Sonny and others in town, too.
 The sneak peek shows Carly coming down the stairs at her home with Sonny and seeing Jax, then rushing to give him a hug.
 She’ll ask how he and Sonny are getting along, and fans know that these two men aren’t exactly the best of friends.

 Previous General Hospital spoilers shared via The Inquisitr have noted that Jax is back for a while and a business opportunity will soon come his way.
 Viewers will see Jax interacting not only with Josslyn and Carly, but Sonny, Jason, and others, and fans are already buzzing over romance possibilities for him.